MarcusWolschon/osmeditor4android/documentation/docs/help/en/Creating new objects.md

 You can now do one of three things:

 * **touch in the same place again** - this will add a node at the location and start the tag editor.
 If the location is within the tolerance zone of a way it will be added as a new node to that way.
-* **touch some other place on the screen** - this will create a way from the initial location to the current location, the way can be further extended by adding a further node.
+* **touch some other place on the screen** - this will create a way from the initial location to the current location, the way can be extended by adding further nodes.
 Touching the last location completes the way and starts the tag editor.
+If the initial location was near a node that will be used as the first node, and if it was on a way, a new node will be inserted in to that way.
 * **select a menu item** see below

 Both the last node and the complete way can be moved without leaving "New" mode.